 MG: Avoid anything that causes sensitivity and inflammation, as this will accelerate the effects of ageing.
 Ingredients like fragrance and alcohol can stress sensitive skin, as can harsh scrubs and active products.
 It's important to seek guidance when choosing active skincare as you may end up causing sensitivity and inflammation.

 B: What are the best anti-aging skincare ingredients to include in your routine?

-MG: The best anti-ageing product is sunscreen for sure.
-Invest in a good-quality, broad spectrum, high SPF specifically for the face.
+MG: The best anti-aging product is sunscreen for sure.
+Invest in a good-quality, broad-spectrum, high SPF specifically for the face.
 It's important to find one that you like the feel of so you wear it each day.
 Try Elta MD SPF 46.

-A retinol serum is another essential addition to any good anti-ageing regime.
+Retinol serum is another essential addition to any good anti-aging regime.
 Start with a gentle, low dose serum with a slow-release delivery system.
 I love Serum 16 by Cosmedix and Skinmedica 0.25% retinol.